maxammann/blog/content/posts/2020-04-02-routing-docker-container-over-vpn/index.md

 If you want to have a network configuration which does not change you should set `"iptables": false` in `/etc/docker/daemon.json`.
 That way docker does not touch the IPtables rules.
 Before doing this I first copied the rules from IPtables when all containers are running.
 After stopping docker and setting the option to `false` I started the container again and applied the copied rules manually again.

-# Why does this work?
+# Why Does This Work?

 When researching how to do this I sometimes has to lookup how routing and filtering actually works on Linux.
 Some tries by myself were based on marking packets coming from a specific process and then rejecting them if they are not flowing where they should.
 A further naive idea is to use the [IPtables owner module](http://ipset.netfilter.org/iptables-extensions.man.html) with `--uid-owner` (`iptables -m owner --help`).
 This does not work with docker though because packets from docker never go though the `INPUT`, Routing Decision and `OUTPUT` chain as seen in the figure below.